UV Luminosity Functions from HST and JWST: A Possible Resolution to the High-Redshift Galaxy Abundance Puzzle and Implications for Cosmic Strings: Introduction

 The Hubble Space Telescope (HST) has measured these UVLFs up to redshift $z\approx 10$ \citep{Bouwens_2021,Livermore_2017,Atek_2015,Bouwens_2015}, and recently the James Webb Space Telescope (JWST) has pushed back this redshift barrier using photometric measurements up to redshift $z=17$ \citep{Finkelstein_2022,Castellano_2022,Bouwens_2023,kokorev2025,kokorev_2025} (with some samples also spectroscopically confirmed \citep{harikane2023,Arrabal_Haro_2023,Curtis-LakeSpectro,Wang_2023,Harikane_2025}) and potentially to the $z\approx17$ to $30$ redshift range \cite{perezgonzalez2025,castellano2025}.
 These new results suggest that UV bright galaxies are far more abundant at high redshifts than expected or predicted by most galaxy formation models and simulations, as well as the various extrapolations based on observations from lower redshifts \cite{Tacchella_2018,Yung_2018,behroozi_universe_2020,vogelsberger_high-redshift_2020,kannan_thesan_2022,kannan_millenniumtng_2023}.
 These results seem to highlight a radical change in UVLFs during the transition from HST to JWST observations, which needs to be understood.
 A wide range of explanations have been proposed in the literature, some based on modifying the astrophysics of galaxy formation and others on modifying $\Lambda \text{CDM}$ cosmology.
-On the astrophysical side, one explanation is a large enhanced star-formation/UV emission at high redshift while another is to assume a large stochastcity in the UV brightness of early galaxies \citep{inayoshi_lower_2022,finkelstein_ceers_2023,steinhardt_templates_2023,harvey_epochs_2024,yung_are_2024,dekel_efficient_2023,finkelstein_complete_2024,ceverino_redshift-dependent_2024,chworowsky_evidence_2024,shen_impact_2023,sun_seen_2023,sun_bursty_2023,pallottini_stochastic_2023,munoz_breaking_2023,casey_cosmos-web_2024}.
+On the astrophysical side, one explanation is a large enhanced star-formation/UV emission at high redshift while another is to assume a large stochastcity in the UV brightness of early galaxies \citep{inayoshi_lower_2022,finkelstein_ceers_2023,steinhardt_templates_2023,harvey_epochs_2024,yung_are_2024,dekel_efficient_2023,finkelstein_complete_2024,ceverino_redshift-dependent_2024,chworowsky_evidence_2024,shen_impact_2023,sun_seen_2023,sun_bursty_2023,pallottini_stochastic_2023,munoz_breaking_2023,casey_cosmos-web_2024,Wang_2024,Hutter_2025,Dhandha_2025,Chakraborty_2026,Gelli_2024,munoz2026relativelyfastreasonablyfurious}.
 Other explanations suggest the presence of an initial high stellar mass function, cosmic variance and/or sampling bias in the first JWST observations of a single field, as well as an absence of dust attenuation at ultra-high redshifts \citep{ferrara_stunning_2023,mason_brightest_2023,desprez_cdm_2024,willott_steep_2024}.
-Several solutions from a cosmological angle have also been proposed, such as the presence of primordial black holes, early dark energy model or even a modification of the $\Lambda \text{CDM}$ power spectrum \citep{menci_high-redshift_2022,biagetti_high-redshift_2023,gong_fuzzy_2023,hutsi_did_2023,shen_early_2024,padmanabhan_alleviating_2023}.
+Several solutions from a cosmological angle have also been proposed, such as the presence of primordial black holes, early or modified dark energy models, modified gravity, nonstandard dark matter, even a modification of the $\Lambda \text{CDM}$ model or even modifications to the $\Lambda \text{CDM}$ parameters themselves. \citep{menci_high-redshift_2022,biagetti_high-redshift_2023,gong_fuzzy_2023,hutsi_did_2023,shen_early_2024,padmanabhan_alleviating_2023,fakhry2025,Chakraborty_anti_2026,Jiang_2025,Adil_2023,Sokoliuk_2025,moffat2024galaxyformationearlyuniverse,Davari_2024}.
 Finding a cosmological solution is a challenge, given that the deviations from $\Lambda \text{CDM}$ model are not only severely constrained by observations such as the cosmic microwave background (CMB) and galaxy surveys at lower redshifts, but also by the UVLFs measured by HST.
 For example, in Ref. \cite{sabti_insights_2024}, it is shown that an enhancement of the matter power spectrum could explain the JWST observations, but would disagree with the HST data.